kalebabram/GRUMPS/README.md

 grumps -m summary [filepath_to_dataset]
 ```

-* **Clean input dataset using 'regular' cleaning mode.** Clean the input dataset using K-means clustering.
+* **Clean input dataset using `regular` cleaning mode.** Clean the input dataset using K-means clustering.
 ```sh
 grumps -m regular [filepath_to_dataset]
 ```

-* **Clean input dataset using 'strict' cleaning mode.** Clean the input dataset using K-means clustering followed by a three-sigma rule based cleaning step using the means of each genome.
+* **Clean input dataset using `strict` cleaning mode.** Clean the input dataset using K-means clustering followed by a three-sigma rule based cleaning step using the means of each genome.
 ```sh
 grumps -m strict [filepath_to_dataset]
 ```

-* **Clean input dataset using 'clique' cleaning mode.** Clean the input dataset with a graph-based clustering approach.
+* **Clean input dataset using `clique` cleaning mode.** Clean the input dataset with a graph-based clustering approach.
 Useful for dividing datasets containing multiple species into a collection of uncleaned species level datasets.
 ```sh
 grumps -m clique [filepath_to_dataset]
 ```

-* **Clean input dataset using 'sigma' cleaning mode.** Clean the input dataset using a three-sigma rule based cleaning step applied to the extreme left and right tails of value distribution for each genome.
-Note: this step is automatically performed in 'regular' and 'strict' cleaning modes if `-s no` not specified.
+* **Clean input dataset using `sigma` cleaning mode.** Clean the input dataset using a three-sigma rule based cleaning step applied to the extreme left and right tails of value distribution for each genome.
+Note: this step is automatically performed in `regular` and `strict` cleaning modes if `-s no` not specified.
 ```sh
 grumps -m sigma [filepath_to_dataset]
 ```

-* **Clean input dataset using 'target' cleaning mode.** Clean the input dataset using a set of target genomes.
+* **Clean input dataset using `target` cleaning mode.** Clean the input dataset using a set of target genomes.
 Any genome that has a value greater than the cutoff (default 0.05) to any of the provided target genomes are removed.
 ```sh
 grumps -m target -t [filepath_to_file_with_target_ids] [filepath_to_dataset]
 ```

-* **Clean input dataset using 'remover' cleaning mode.** Remove a set of genomes from the input dataset by ID.
+* **Clean input dataset using `remover` cleaning mode.** Remove a set of genomes from the input dataset by ID.
 ```sh
 grumps -m remover -r [filepath_to_file_with_ids_to_remove] [filepath_to_dataset]
 ```

 ## Helper Script
 `distmat_converter` reads a regularly delimited file and returns a .csv distance matrix result.
-By default, the output of `mash dist` can be used by `distmat_converter` to obtain a Mash distance matrix for **GRUMPS**
+By default, the output of `mash dist` can be used by `distmat_converter` to obtain a Mash distance matrix for `grumps`
 ```sh
 distmat_converter [filepath_to_mash_output.tab]
 ```